 Congregation Micah’s Serving Our Seniors enhances the spiritual, educational, and social experiences of Congregation Micah’s senior members.
 Offering live streaming of our worship services allows homebound seniors to still experience holidays and Shabbat with the larger congregation.
 Additionally, the “Lunch & Learn” seminars held in conjunction with our Thursday “Schmooze & Views” program provide access to a variety of engaging speakers which, along with the provided lunches, increases program depth and participation.

 Gordon Jewish Community Center Shalom Taxi provides needed transportation services for Seniors 62 years or older.
 Many seniors utilize this transportation for shopping, doctor’s appointments, and Synagogue services.
 Shalom Taxi helps Seniors continue to live independently and feel connected with the Jewish community.

 West End Synagogue Sandi Goldstein Learn and Lunch program provides socialization and a nutritious hot kosher lunch in a Jewish learning environment to seniors.

-Gordon Jewish Community Center Senior programs at the JCC continue to focus on social connection and food through Thank Goodness it' s Thursday (TGIT) and Prime Time, for a core group of participants.
+Gordon Jewish Community Center Senior programs at the GJCC continue to focus on social connection and food through Thank Goodness it' s Thursday (TGIT) and Prime Time, for a core group of participants.
 Over the past year, we have seen interest from "New Seniors," those in their mid-60s to late-70s, in programming that is less age specific and more interest-specific.
-This group tends to be healthier, more active and more independent and don 't want to be called Seniors.
-At the same time, our "Old Seniors" are getting older and more dependent and require additional supports.
-The JCC is exploring Adult programming that meets the needs of both these populations, with a focus on interest-based programming.
+This group tends to be healthier, more active, and more independent and doesn't want to be called Seniors.
+At the same time, our "Old Seniors" are getting older and more dependent and require additional support.
+The GJCC is exploring Adult programming that meets the needs of both these populations, with a focus on interest-based programming.